Jessie Cave: Career

 Cave made her acting debut in the drama Summerhill, shown on CBBC in early 2008.

 She won the role of Lavender Brown in the film Harry Potter and the Half-Blood Prince through an open casting call held on 1 July 2007.
 Cave, who came from an agency, beat over 7,000 girls who turned up for the audition.
 She also performed the voice of Lavender in the video-game adaptations of Harry Potter and the Half-Blood Prince and Harry Potter and the Deathly Hallows: Part 2.

 In June 2009, she made her West End début, playing Thomasina in a revival of Tom Stoppard's Arcadia at the Duke of York's Theatre.
 That December, Cave had a minor role in the 2009 film Inkheart as a water nymph.

 She appeared in the play Breed at Theatre503, playing the role of Liv, from 21 September to 16 October 2010.
-She won the Off West-End stage award for People's Choice for Female Performance.
+She received the 2011 Offie for People's Choice for Female Performance.

 On 4 February 2011, she appeared as a one-off character, Hermione, on the CBBC children's drama Sadie J.

 Cave runs the website Pindippy, and its associated YouTube channel of the same name, which features short videos written by and starring Cave herself, with occasional appearances from some of her Harry Potter costars, including her close friend, Evanna Lynch.

 Jessie Cave at the 2024 Edinburgh International Book Festival in Edinburgh, Scotland.

 She played the title character in a 2012 production of J. M. Barrie's Mary Rose at the DogOrange Theatre, in London.
 That same year, she appeared as Zazzy in the final episode of season 2 of Grandma's House, which aired on 24 May 2012, and in the role of elder Biddy in 2012's Great Expectations, based on the novel by Charles Dickens and directed by Mike Newell.
 During the filming of Great Expectations, Cave worked alongside her younger sister Bebe (who played the younger Biddy) and was also reunited with her Harry Potter costars Helena Bonham Carter, Robbie Coltrane, and Ralph Fiennes.
 By June 2012, Cave had amassed over 30,000 followers on her Twitter account.